siriusphp/input/docs/01_Building_forms/220_Validation.md

 ```

+Input validation rules are attached to the form's validator object during the preparation of the form.
+Until then you are free to change the validation rules attached to the input.

 [Learn more about Sirius\Validation](http://github.com/siriusphp/validation).

-One thing to keep in mind when looking over the **Sirius\Validation** documentation is that it works with validation rules assigned to selectors which are constructed by the **Sirius\Forms** library from the element's name.
-That's why, when defining the element's validation rules you only need to pass only a 3 parameters.